Welcome to Phenix City, Alabama

 Ability to:

-• Communicate in order to converse with supervisors and co-workers regarding work related activities.
+• Verbally communicate to converse with supervisors, crew-members and co-workers regarding work related activities.

 • Count, add and subtract whole numbers.

-• Operate two-way radio to communicate with other work crews or dispatcher to receive and transmit information.
+• Operate two-way radio to communicate with other work crews or supervisors and to receive dispatch information.

 • Follow instructions and efficiently complete tasks.

-• Exercise judgment particularly in tasks involving safety of self and others.
+• Exercise judgment particularly in tasks involving the safety of self and others.

-• Work under immediate supervision and carry out assigned tasks.
+• Work under general supervision and carry out assigned tasks.

 • Work in a constant state of alertness and in a safe manner.